COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

 that is probably not necessary in a graph database, where e.g. relationship attributes could be used to identify the *primary* DbXref.

-In addition, since there is no schema in a graph database, it is not necessary to model each type of sequence as an abstract "feature" and instead nodes can be created of type Exon, mRNA, etc. Again, due to the lack of schema, the correctness of the contents of a graph database cannot be assured and it might be useful to write a "test suite" that tests for the biological validity (as guided for example by the SO) of nodes and relationships in the database.
+In addition, the schema-less nature of graph databases, alleviates the need to model each type of sequence as an abstract "feature" and instead nodes can be created for type Exon, mRNA, etc. Again, due to the lack of schema, the correctness of the contents of a graph database cannot be assured and it might be useful to write a "test suite" that tests for the biological validity (as guided for example by the SO) of nodes and relationships in the database [See](http://neo4j.com/docs/developer-manual/current/cypher/#query-constraints).
 In addition or as a partial alternative, SO terms such as mRNA can themselves be inserted into the database to allow the statement "there shall be no mRNA node that is not related to the mRNA term" to be asserted.
 However, since retrieving